Public Filming, Photography, and Recording Policy

 POLICY:

-Under no circumstances may the public or members of the media record on library property without the express permission of any library patrons or staff being recorded.
-Capturing identifiable likenesses of individuals or their computer screens, books, documents, or other materials, is not permitted without the written consent of the patron or staff member, and the library undertakes no responsibility for obtaining this consent.
-If any person to be recorded is under 19 years of age, written permission shall be obtained by the photographer or videographer from a parent or adult guardian on behalf of said minor.
+Because the library respects patrons’ use of the library and their privacy, The public or members of the media cannot record on library property without the express permission of the people using the library.
+Capturing identifiable likenesses of individuals or their computer screens, books, documents, or other materials, is not permitted without the written consent of the patron or staff member.
+The library takes no responsibility for obtaining this consent.
+If any person to be recorded is under 19 years of age, written permission shall be obtained by the photographer or videographer from a parent or legal guardian on behalf of said minor.

-All recording must be carried out so as not to disturb library users or staff; shall not block aisles, walkways, stairwells, doors or exits; and shall not move or relocate library property or the property of patrons.
+All recording must be carried out so as not to disturb library users or staff.
+Those recordings cannot block aisles, walkways, stairwells, exits, or access to service desks.
+Recorders cannot move or relocate library and/or patron property.
 Patrons shall not be required to relocate or move to accommodate recording.

-Recording is prohibited in restrooms, as well as in non-public areas of the library, unless written consent to do so is given by the Library Director.
+Recording is prohibited in restrooms, and in non-public areas of the library unless written consent to do so is given by the Library Executive Director.

-In all instances, the library reserves the right to cease recording if it results in a disruption of the library use and operations.
+The library reserves the right to cease recording if it results in a disruption of library use and operations.

-Recording library workers: In their capacity as employees, library workers do not have the same privacy rights as library users, and courts have upheld the right to record public employees carrying out their duties in public spaces.
-However, recording in the library should not monopolize library workers’ time, or interfere with the performance of their duties.
+Recording library workers: In their capacity as employees, library workers do not have the same privacy rights as library users.
+Courts have upheld the right to record public employees carrying out their duties in public spaces.
+However, recording in the library should not monopolize library workers’ time or interfere with the performance of their duties.
 Recording that interferes with or harasses workers is not permitted.

-News media recording: New media photographers, and reporters who are doing stories or projects that directly involve the library and its programs, resources, and services must receive advance authorization for such coverage from the Library’s Director, Assistant Director, or Marketing Manager prior to recording.
+News media recording: News media photographers and reporters who are doing stories or projects that directly involve the library and its programs, resources, and services must receive advance authorization for omahalibrary.org such coverage from the Library’s Executive Director, Assistant Director, or Marketing Manager prior to recording.

-Amateur recording: Casual amateur recording is permitted in library facilities for patrons and visitors wanting a remembrance of their visit, provided that other library users are not captured in any such recordings without their permission.
+Amateur recording: Casual amateur recording is permitted in library facilities for patrons and visitors wanting a remembrance of their visit.
+Amateur recorders cannot film library users without their permission.

-Commercial recording: OPL does not permit commercial recording on its properties or inside of its facilities without the permission of the Library Director, Assistant Director, or Marketing Manager.
-This includes but is not limited to: using the library buildings, grounds, or interiors as a stage set for portraiture, model photography, or product photography, or recording used to advertise goods or services unrelated to the library for commercial sale or promotion.
+Commercial recording: OPL does not permit commercial recording on its properties or inside of its facilities without the permission of the Library Executive Director, Assistant Director, or Marketing Manager.
+This includes, but is not limited to:

-Film industry: OPL will permit the use of its facilities for film-related projects where a library setting is applicable if the project does not interfere with the mission of OPL, is in accordance with the rest of this policy, and avoids any relation to political campaigns or to partisan issues.
-Such projects require the approval of the Library Director, or their designee, with all details coordinated in advance with Library Administration and the Marketing Department, and will generally require a Location Agreement to be prepared by the City Law Department.
-Recording may take place only during hours when the library is closed, and all equipment must be removed during the library’s operating hours, unless approved otherwise by the Library Director or their designee.
+Film industry: OPL will permit the use of its facilities for film-related projects where a library setting is applicable if the project does not interfere with the mission of OPL, is in accordance with the rest of this policy, and avoids any relation to political campaigns or partisan issues.
+Such projects require the approval of the Library Executive Director or their designee.
+All details must be coordinated in advance with Library Administration and the Marketing Department.
+A Location Agreement prepared by the City Law Department is generally required.
+Recording may take place only during hours when the library is closed.
+All equipment must be removed during library operating hours unless approved otherwise by the Library Executive Director or their designee.

 OPL frequently engages in recording library programs and events, on and off site, for its own publicity and promotional purposes.
 The library will obtain written permission from anyone included in these recordings prior to their use.